Nightcrawler (character): Supporting characters

-Family relations
+Family

 X-Men writer Chris Claremont had intended to reveal that Nightcrawler was the son of Nightmare early in his run.
 Roger Stern recounted, "It happened when I was the writer of Dr. Strange, back when writers were still occasionally listened to.
 Chris had come up with the latest of several crazy ideas and declared that Nightcrawler's father was Nightmare.
 And I replied with something like, 'No, he's not.
 I'm not going to let you appropriate one of my character's major villains.'
 As I recall, Len Wein crossed the room and shook my hand.
 And not too long after, I [became] the X-Men editor and was able to make sure that didn't happen for long enough that Chris eventually changed his mind."
 Claremont's new plan was for the mutant terrorist Mystique and her lover Destiny to have been Nightcrawler's biological parents.
 Mystique, being a shapeshifter, would have taken the form of a man and impregnated Destiny.
 However, Marvel felt the idea to be too controversial and an alternative origin was developed.

 After hinting for many years that Mystique was indeed Nightcrawler's biological mother, it was confirmed by writer Scott Lobdell in X-Men Unlimited #4.
 In 2003, it was revealed that although Mystique was married to a wealthy German, Herr Wagner, Nightcrawler's father was Azazel, a member of a race of demonic-looking mutants known as the Neyaphem which date back to Biblical times that were banished to another dimension by a race of angelic mutants.
 The storyline was furthered by the revelation that fellow X-Man Archangel's healing blood did not heal Nightcrawler, and in fact caused him great pain.

 However this was actually a ruse perpetuated by Destiny to deceive Azazel's plans and he was never actually Nightcrawler's father.
 Instead, Mystique impregnated Destiny but changed her body to mimic the pregnancy's progression to fool the Bavarian nobleman, Baron Christian Wagner.
 Destiny, pretending to be Mystique's maid, eventually gave birth to Nightcrawler before Mystique fled with him to the nearby woods to escape attacking villagers.
 Charles Xavier later erased the details of Nightcrawler's birth from both Destiny and Mystique's minds at Destiny's request.

 Nightcrawler's siblings include his adoptive sister Rogue and half-brother Graydon Creed by Mystique.
 They previously included Abyss and Kiwi Black from Azazel; however, it was revealed that Azazel never actually fathered a child with Mystique.
 He is also a distant cousin to Blindfold and Trevor Chase, the grandchildren of Destiny.

 It is also revealed that in a parallel universe, an alternate Nightcrawler fathered a daughter with an alternate Scarlet Witch; this girl, named Nocturne, is a dimensionally-stranded mutant bearing traits similar to Nightcrawler himself.
 Nocturne has since referred to Nightcrawler as her father.
 The demeanor of Nightcrawler is very similar to that of the Nightcrawler from Nocturne's reality, so the two developed a close bond that resembles a father-daughter relationship.